Improving Performance Bounds for Weighted Round-Robin Schedulers under Constrained Cross-Traffic: Numerical Evaluation

 It is clear that our new leftover service curves depend on the burst sizes of the cross-flows, while the state of the art is oblivious to it and is only affected by the maximum packet sizes as well as the weights of the cross-traffic.
 Therefore, in this numerical experiment we investigate this impact.

-We consider three different classes of cross-traffic: low-, mid- and high-burstiness flows.
+We consider three different classes of cross-traffic: low-, mid-, and high-burstiness flows in addition to the flow of interest (foi).
 We distribute 9 cross-flows over these 3 classes such that we start off with a scenario of cross-traffic with low burstiness and then gradually turn it into a scenario with high burstiness.
 Specifically, we denote by $ \left(n_{\mathrm{low}}, n_{\mathrm{mid}}, n_{\mathrm{high}}\right) $ the number of flows of each ``burst class''.
 The results are given in Figure~\ref{fig:burst-class-analysis}.

 As expected, we observe that for $ \left(7, 1, 1\right) $, the case with the smallest cross-flow burstiness, the gain of using this information is the largest because the latency increase in our leftover service curves is small.
 In this case, the delay bounds are reduced by more than half compared to the state of the art.
 Increasing the burstiness, of course, reduces this advantage.
 However, it stays below even in the scenario with the highest burstiness.